 Keep Hoping Machine Running: Songs of Woody Guthrie

-On July 31, Spare the Rock Records will release Keep Hoping Machine Running: Songs of Woody Guthrie, a digital-only compilation featuring new performances of classic Guthrie songs from artists including Caspar Babypants, the Okee Dokee Brothers, Little Miss Ann, Brady Rymer, Christina Marrs, Dog on Fleas, Frances England, and many more.
+On July 31, 2012, Spare the Rock Records released Keep Hoping Machine Running: Songs of Woody Guthrie, a digital-only compilation featuring new performances of classic Guthrie songs from artists including Caspar Babypants, the Okee Dokee Brothers, Little Miss Ann, Brady Rymer, Christina Marrs, Dog on Fleas, Frances England, and many more.

 The new album, whose title is drawn from Woody’s list of New Year’s resolutions for 1942, is timed to honor what would have been his 100th birthday, and arrives in the midst of a yearlong celebration that also includes the all-star New Multitudes project, a deluxe box set, and a CD of Guthrie covers by Smithsonian Folkways recording artist Elizabeth Mitchell.

 Keep Hoping Machine Running represents the third release for Spare the Rock Records, following 2010’s Many Hands: Family Music for Haiti and Science Fair, released on July 3.
 Like both of those earlier releases, Hoping will benefit a good cause: 100 percent of the net proceeds from sales will go toward the Woody Guthrie Foundation, a non-profit organization devoted to the care and administration of the Woody Guthrie Archives.

 More than 40 years after his death, Guthrie’s presence continues to be felt in American music — not only through his influence on the work of countless artists who followed in his steps, but through the way his songs have been so thoroughly absorbed by generations of listeners.
 Simple, powerful, strong, defiant, tender, and funny, Guthrie’s anthems of American living remain as rich and vibrant today as they were when he wrote them.